 Whether you’re loyal to a certain brand or you know exactly which tire you’re looking for, selection may be another important factor to consider when shopping for tires.

 Generally speaking, you’ll find the biggest selection of tires at Walmart which carries 32 tire brands.
-Discount Tire Direct offers the next-biggest selection with 28 brands followed by BJ’s Tire Center which offers 14.
-Sam’s Club carries 12 different tire brands while Costco carries only three.
+Discount Tire Direct offers the next-biggest selection with 28 brands followed by Tire Rack which offers 26.
+BJ’s Tire Center carries 14 different tire brands while Sam’s Club carries 12 and Costco carries only three.

 Below, you’ll find a full list of tire brands (sorted alphabetically) carried by each retailer: